rayphee/Rubiks.3/README.md

 - View Distance: How far you are from the cube
 - Cube Inertia: How much "effort" you need to put to position the cube
 - Rotation Duration: How long a rotation will take
 - Number of Shuffle Moves: How many moves the shuffle button will make

+## Future improvements
+There are (obviously) many things to do to make this project better.
+Here are a list of things I'd like to add/improve on (at some point):
+- Rewrite the program so it's better organized (i.e. using classes, better separation of cube logic from rendering logic, etc.)
+- Modularize the program so it's easier to extend (i.e. change the dimension of the cube, change the shape, etc.)
+- Make the controls more intuitive (i.e. not _solely_ rely on the keyboard to interface with the cube, make it easier for mobile users to use the program)